 Michael: [to Dwight] Shut, it.
 Can I... can I just do it please? [to Ryan] Uh, it's equal.

 Ryan: It is ten times more expensive to sign a new customer.

 👉 Retail Strategies and Omnichannel Engagement Frameworks [Download Ebook]

 👉 Customer Lifecycle Marketing Campaigns: An In-depth Guide [Download Ebook]

 So, yes, repeat customers are great, but how do you get them to purchase repeatedly on your app?

-    To drive repeat purchases on your e-commerce app, the first step to take is to start collecting rich data, if you haven’t been doing it already.
+To increase repeat purchases on your e-commerce app, the first step to take is to start collecting rich data, if you haven't been doing it already.

 Let's consider another event, 'Sign up'.
 The attributes you can capture for this event are the source of install (like an ad campaign on Facebook), mobile device, and location.

 Note: MoEngage recently partnered up with Branch.
 This integration enables marketers to gather attribution data (or acquisition data) in MoEngage, and use this data to create effective campaigns and onboarding experiences.

 Another advantage of collecting rich data using event attributes is analytics.
 With enough data, you can answer questions like: